powsybl/powsybl.github.io/docs/iidm/model/battery.md

 ---

 The `com.powsybl.iidm.network.Battery` interface is used to model a battery.
 A battery on the electric grid is an energy storage device that is either capable of capturing energy from the grid or of injecting it into the grid.
-The electric energy on the grid side is thus transformed in chemical energy on the battery side and vice versa.
+The electric energy on the grid side is thus transformed into chemical energy on the battery side and vice versa.
 The power flow is bidirectional and it is controlled via a power electronic converter.

 # Characteristics